-‘The Land of the Rising Sun' is famous for its four distinct and breathtaking seasons which are deeply ingrained in Japanese culture, and its calendar is packed full with different types of cultural celebrations that coincide closely with the changing of seasons.
+"The Land of the Rising Sun" is famous for its four distinct and breathtaking seasons, which are deeply ingrained in Japanese culture.
+Its calendar is packed full of different types of cultural celebrations that coincide closely with the changing of seasons.

-However, the rotating of the seasons brings drastic weather changes from time to time, which often takes visitors by surprise and leaves them unprepared.
+However, the rotating of the seasons brings drastic weather changes, which often take visitors by surprise and leaves them unprepared.
 So, regardless of when you're visiting Japan, you'll need to prepare for any curveball that mother nature might throw your way.
 And this guide, packed with tips on what to wear in Japan throughout the seasons, aims to help you do just that.

 What to wear in Japan

 So, how do you create a travel wardrobe that will not only accommodate changeable weather and a wide variety of activities, but also ensure you avoid any fashion faux pas?

 The key is to build a basic travel wardrobe of mix-and-match combinations that you love.
 Think simple, versatile, and work with neutral colours that allow you to layer your look.
 You can check what to pack for Japan as well.

 Consider the type of travel, your level of activity, the climate and also the local culture.
 If you're heading to the mountains, opt for a warmer wardrobe.
 Or if you're spending most of your time in cities, choose pieces that reflect Japan's urban vibes.

 While a largely conservative society, Japan is a melting pot of styles and each season those styles change.
 The country's perfect fusion of tradition and modernity is reflected in how the locals dress.